Tighter Confidence Bounds for Sequential Kernel Regression: THEORETICAL ANALYSIS

 We now proceed to upper bound the cumulative regret of Kernel AMM-UCB with $\alpha = \sigma^2/c$.
-Using a standard argument (see e.g. Prop.
-1 in \citep{russo2013eluder} and also Lemma \ref{lem:per_regret} in App. \ref{app:regret_lemmas}), the regret of any UCB algorithm at round $t$ is (with high probability) upper bounded by the difference between the upper and lower confidence bounds (at $x_t$) that it uses.
-For Kernel AMM-UCB, this bound is
+Using a standard optimism argument (see e.g. Prop.
+1 in \citealt{russo2013eluder} and also Lemma \ref{lem:per_regret} in App. \ref{app:generic_regret}), the regret of any UCB algorithm at round $t$ is (with high probability) upper bounded by the difference between the upper and lower confidence bounds (at $x_t$) that it uses.
+For Kernel AMM-UCB, this bound is Because the confidence bounds used by Kernel CMM-UCB (with the same $c$) and Kernel DMM-UCB (with the same $c$ and with $\alpha = \sigma^2/c \in A$) are never looser than those used by Kernel AMM-UCB, these algorithms also satisfy Eq. (\ref{eqn:per_round_regret}).
+Next, as is now somewhat common in analyses of (generalised) linear bandit algorithms \citep{gales2022norm, lee2024improved, janz2024exploration}, we split $r_{1:T}$ into $\sum_{t \in \mathcal{T}_T(\sigma^2/c)}r_t$ and $\sum_{t \notin \mathcal{T}_T(\sigma^2/c)}r_t$.
+Using $\sup_{x}|f^{\star}(x)| \leq C$, the first part can be bounded by $2C\tau_{T}(\sigma^2/c)$.
+Eq. (\ref{eqn:rad_bound}), Eq. (\ref{eqn:per_round_regret}) and the Elliptical Potential Lemma (Lemma \ref{lem:elliptical}) are used to bound the second part in terms of $\gamma_{T}(\sigma^2/c)$, which yields the regret bound in Thm \ref{thm:regret_bound} (see App. \ref{app:generic_regret} for a full proof). \begin{theorem} For any covariance scale $c > 0$, with probability at least $1 - \delta$, for all $T \geq 1$, the cumulative regret of Kernel CMM-UCB, Kernel DMM-UCB (with a grid $A$ containing $\alpha = \sigma^2/c$) and Kernel AMM-UCB (with $\alpha = \sigma^2/c$) satisfies

-From here, our cumulative regret bound in Thm. \ref{thm:regret_bound} follows from standard arguments, so we defer the proof to App. \ref{app:regret_bound}.